helidon-io/helidon-labs/hols/grafana/README.md

 1. Click the Grafana menu icon on the left to get the menu.
 2. Click on Add new data source
-3. Search for Prometheus and click on the "Prometheus" data source, then "Add new data source".
+3. Search for Prometheus and click on the `Prometheus` data source, then `Add new data source`.
 Ensure that the Connection URL is correct for your instance of Prometheus.
 4. Repeat the above for Loki.

 The ports used by Loki and Prometheus should be the default ports.